geo-data/qgis-quick-draw/README.md

 ### Help

-When using the plugin, clicking on the geometry text input box with the QGIS **What's this?** help tool will display the geometry editing information from the previous section.
+When using the plugin, clicking on the geometry text input box with the QGIS **What's This?** help tool will display the geometry editing information from the previous section.

 ## Installation from Source